 Silver and Horn Embroidery

-In Yalova, horns obtained from animals are used in jewelry and gift making together with precious metals such as silver, gold.
-After the animal's horn is separated, it is disinfected and dried in a sun-free place for a period of 8 months and prepared for processing.
+In Yalova, horns obtained from animals are used in jewelry and gift making together with precious metals such as silver and gold.
+After the horn is dried in the shade for about 8 months it’s ready for processing.
 They are transformed into jewelry or souvenirs by using various Anatolian motifs from Çatalhöyük to the present day.